Difference Between LED and OLED

 LED (Light-emitting diode) is a device that works on the principle of Electroluminescence and was invented in 1907 by H.J Round.

-LEDs were able to replace small incandescent bulbs in lamps etc. and later used for rooms and outdoor area lighting.
+LEDs were able to replace small incandescent bulbs in lamps etc. and were later used for rooms and outdoor area lighting.

-LEDs have many advantages over small bulbs that were used before which include low energy consumption and a longer lifetime.
+LEDs have many advantages over small bulbs that were used before, which include low energy consumption and a longer lifetime.

 led